kkub11/microtonal2/NOTES.md

 ### Just interval / ratio
 A frequency ratio p:q built from small primes.
 Examples:
-- 3:2 = perfect fifth (~702 cents)
+  3:2  = perfect fifth      (~702 cents)
-- 5:4 = major third (~386 cents)
+  5:4  = major third        (~386 cents)
-- 7:4 = harmonic seventh (~969 cents)
+  7:4  = harmonic seventh   (~969 cents)
-- 11:8 = eleventh harmonic (~551 cents)
+  11:8 = eleventh harmonic  (~551 cents)
-- 13:8 = thirteenth harmonic (~841 cents)
+  13:8 = thirteenth harmonic (~841 cents)

 ### Tuning error
-How closely an EDO approximates a just ratio.
-`bestStep = round(edo * log2(p/q))`
+How closely an EDO approximates a just ratio. bestStep = round(edo * log2(p/q))
-`error = |edo * log2(p/q) - bestStep|` (in fractions of one EDO step)
+  error = |edo * log2(p/q) - bestStep|  (fractions of one EDO step)
 Small error = good approximation.

 ### Tonnetz
-A 2D grid where each cell is an EDO pitch class.
+A 2D grid where each cell is an EDO pitch class label.
 Moving right = one interval (e.g. a fifth = 31 steps in 53-EDO).
 Moving up = another interval (e.g. a major third = 17 steps in 53-EDO).
 The axes are user-configurable — any two intervals from the prime set.
 Conventional default: x = perfect fifth (3:2), y = major third (5:4).

+IMPORTANT: The Tonnetz must be large enough to show the repeating pattern of pitch class labels that appears when a comma is tempered out.
+The bigger the EDO, the more cells are needed to see this pattern.
+The TonnetzGrid must be scrollable and zoomable, not a fixed-size grid.
+The repeating pattern IS the visual signature of comma temperament.

 ### Comma
 A very small interval: the gap left when a cycle of just intervals fails to close exactly.
 Example: four perfect fifths + major third ≠ two octaves; the gap is the syntonic comma (81:80).

-In an EDO, certain commas are "tempered out" — the EDO rounds them to zero, so the cycle closes.
-This is what makes comma traversal
-possible: you can follow a path of intervals that in just intonation would drift, but in the EDO returns to the start.
+In an EDO, certain commas are "tempered out" — rounded to zero, so the cycle closes.
+This makes comma traversal possible: a path of intervals that would drift in just intonation returns to the start in the EDO.

 ### Comma file format (`commas_best.txt`)
-Each line: `[e2 e3 e5 e7 e11 e13 > bestEdo`
+Each line: [e2 e3 e5 e7 e11 e13 > bestEdo
 The comma = 2^e2 * 3^e3 * 5^e5 * 7^e7 * 11^e11 * 13^e13
-`bestEdo` = the EDO Jim recommends for traversing this comma.
+bestEdo = the EDO Jim recommends for traversing this comma.
 29,999 entries.
 EDOs range from 12 to 1992.
 Note: the file only covers primes up to 13.
-Commas involving primes 17+ would need to be computed separately if the user selects them.
+Commas involving primes 17+ would need to be computed separately.

 ### Scale
 A subset of EDO pitch classes, ordered within one octave.
 Built by stacking a generator interval on the Tonnetz.
 Aim for reasonably even spacing between successive notes.
-For two-prime commas: can be computed algorithmically (circulation method).
+For two-prime commas: can be computed algorithmically (circulation).
 For three-or-more-prime commas: user selects notes manually on Tonnetz.

 ### Interval cost function